Verity Marketing Agency Terms of Service

 Provide accurate, complete, timely, and lawful information;

-Provide necessary access, credentials, permissions, approvals, files, content, brand assets, and business
+Provide necessary access, credentials, permissions, approvals, files, content, brand assets, and business details;

 Assign a responsive point of contact with authority to make decisions and approve work;